NagelTech/NTJsonStore/README.md

 [In development] A No-SQL-like JSON data store, transparently leveraging SQLITE for storage and indexing.

 NTJsonStore is a NOSQL-style store that uses SQLITE to ultimately store the data and do indexing.
 It stores JSON natively and is schemaless.
-Because it uses SQLITE
+Because it uses SQLITE we get fast indexes and a flexible query language (SQL where clauses.)

 Quick Start